mkst/mwccgap/README.md

 ## Examples

-Projets that use `mwccgap` include:
+Projects that use `mwccgap` include:

 - [Castlevania: Symphony of the Night Decompilation](https://github.com/Xeeynamo/sotn-decomp)